-This degree focuses on the systems and software for analysing geographic data about the world around us and will appeal to students with an interest in technology, mapping, geography and the environment.
+This degree focuses on the systems and software for analysing geographic data about the world around us.

-The degree is very hands on, with plenty of opportunities to use our state-of-the-art equipment, particularly on our residential field course in the Lake District.
+The degree is very hands-on, with plenty of opportunities to use our state-of-the-art software.

-This combination of practical skills and specialist knowledge makes our graduates attractive to employers.
-Our graduates work all over the world applying, analysing, managing and creating geographic data and products.
+This combination of practical skills and specialist knowledge makes our graduates attractive to employers and we have exceptional employment rates.

 Newcastle is unique in the UK in having this dual accreditation for its geomatics degrees.